danesherbs/tdd-skeleton/README.md

   # Then
   assertTrue("sniff" in dog.sounds())
 ```

-You can now test the `woof` behaviour independently of the `sniff` behaviour.

 ### Other tips
 - Keep tests independent from one another (interdependent tests are brittle and hard to maintain)